Main Menu

 3. Inner Thoughts

-Tutorials are replaced with the protagonist’s thoughts, subtly teaching mechanics while maintaining total immersion.
+Tutorials replaced with the protagonist’s thoughts.

 4. Escalation